robbob517/bug-report-classification/README.md

 ```

 # How to Run
-Run one at a time, waiting for output to be complete before running next line
+Run one at a time in order below, waiting for output to be complete before running next line
 ```
 python tfidf_nb.py
 ```